 Stickies Packs Template

 Get team members moving, sharing, and generating ideas quickly with Miro’s Stickies Packs template.

-Sticky note packs are useful for keeping meetings and workshops on task because they drive action (recording thoughts) rather than relying on talk alone as a way to share ideas.
-By adding participant names to sticky notes, team members are encouraged to contribute to group activity, and stay present and accountable by taking ownership of their ideas.
+Sticky note packs are useful for keeping meetings and workshops on task.
+They drive action (recording thoughts) rather than relying on talk alone as a way to share ideas.
+By adding participant names to sticky notes, team members are encouraged to contribute to group activity and stay present and accountable by taking ownership of their ideas.

 When to use stickies packs

-There are no set rules (or right way”) for using sticky notes – use them according to your team dynamics and your project's context.
+There are no set rules for using sticky notes – use them according to your team dynamics and your project's context.

 Sticky notes can’t replace process, strategy, or high-fidelity methods – instead, they help you start scrappy and make sure everyone on your team (regardless of personality type or place in an organizational chart) has a voice and perspective to share.